AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-home-summary-layout-template.md

 You can also customize the fields that users see in the Home area when users click a project approval, document approval, or document version approval that is assigned to them.

-For information about the Home area, see [Use the Home area](../../../workfront-basics/using-home/using-the-home-area/use-the-home-area.md).
 For information about the Summary panel, see [Summary overview](../../../workfront-basics/the-new-workfront-experience/summary-overview.md).

 For information about creating layout templates, see [Create and manage layout templates](../use-layout-templates/create-and-manage-layout-templates.md).